 *In all papers, all authors contributed equally.
 Authors listed in alphabetical, reverse alphabetical or random order.

-Market Demand, Competition for Knowledge Workers, and Impact on Innovation: Evidence from Electric Vehicle Technologies
+Market Demand, Competition for Knowledge Workers, and Impact on Invention: Evidence from Electric Vehicle Technologies

 Jino Lu